mgatelabs/LimitedMediaServer/README.md

 # Limited Media Server

-The Server part of Limited Media Server.
-The site is located [here](https://github.com/mgatelabs/LimitedMediaServerSite).
+This is the back-end (Server) part of Limited Media Server.
+The site portion is located [here](https://github.com/mgatelabs/LimitedMediaServerSite).

 ## What is Limited Media Server?

 Limited Media Server is a platform for sharing media and manga in a *local network environment*.

 A common use case for this sever, is accessing it via a VPN to read manga or watch videos on the go, all streaming from your home.
+A 2nd use case is running the server locally on your desktop to stream content to compitable apps, such as Mobile VR Station.

 ### Notice
 Do not expose this server to the general internet, you have been warned.
-Always put it behind a VPN.
+It should always be ran on a private network, and if internet access is desired, put it behind a VPN.

 ### Cool tip

-I built this server to take advantage of the new Raspberry PI 5 feature to run on NVMe drives, which offers a substantial speed boost.
+I built this server to take advantage of the new Raspberry PI 5 feature to run on NVMe drives, which offers a substantial speed boost and larger storage.

 ## Features